How does Kim tell North Korea he's giving up nuclear weapons?

 "Kim Jong Un would seek to propagate the idea that he induced the U.S. and international community’s ‘surrender’ by having mastered nuclear weapons," said Kim Hyung-suk, who served as the South's vice unification minister between 2016 and 2017.

 "If talks go well, sanctions are eased and the economy grows.
-Then the people would understand Kim’s denuclearization decision and become strongly supportive of it."
+Then the people would understand Kim’s denuclearisation decision and become strongly supportive of it."

 That may not be the kind of deal Trump envisions as he plans to sit down with Kim sometime in May for an historic first summit between sitting leaders of the two countries.